Research in WASP-HS

 The research is conducted at 11 Swedish universities and research institutes: Chalmers University of Technology, Institute for Future Studies, Karlstad University, KTH Royal Institute of Technology, Linköping University, Lund University, Stockholm School of Economics, Stockholm University, Umeå University, University of Gothenburg, and Uppsala University.

-The program WASP-HS conducts 31 research projects that form an interdisciplinary community across a number of Swedish universities.
+The program WASP-HS conducts 28 research projects and 3 affiliated projects that form an interdisciplinary community across a number of Swedish universities.

 First group of 16 projects was funded in 2019, see full list.

 Second group of 12 projects was funded in 2020, see full list.

 Third group of 3 affiliated projects, see full list.

 WASP-HS expanded in 2020 its contribution to the humanities and social sciences research for studies on artificial intelligence and autonomous systems with support to 11 new research groups at 9 Swedish universities.
 Each funding package covers the recruitment of one assistant professor and one PhD student in order for the universities to create or strengthen research groups in the area.
 Another PhD student or postdoc will be funded by the respective universities.

 See list of funded research groups.